Somerset House, Park Lane: Warren Hastings, 1789–1797

 In 1789 Bateman sold the house to Warren Hastings, a former Governor-General of India, for about £8,000, of which half was paid at once, with Hastings moving in during November 1789.
 This was shortly after he had been impeached, and he used the house as his London home throughout several years of a long trial which led to his acquittal in 1795.
-In 1797 he sold the house at auction, when it was bought by the third Earl of Rosebery for £9,450.
+In 1797 he sold the house at auction, when it was bought by Neil Primrose, 3rd Earl of Rosebery for £9,450.
 Rosebery was offered the pictures on the walls but declined them, and Hastings later noted in his diary that they were "sold at Christie's for nothing".

 Lord Rosebery, 1797–1808

 Little is known of Lord Rosebery's eleven years of occupation.
-In 1808 the house was sold to the eleventh Duke of Somerset (1775–1855), when it was described as "a very good one".
+In 1808 the house was sold to Edward St Maur, 11th Duke of Somerset (1775–1855), when it was described as "a very good one".